aboutcode-org/vulnerablecode/README.rst

 The What
 --------

-VulnerableCode is a free and open source-software (FOSS) database of vulnerabilities and the FOSS packages they impact.
+VulnerableCode is a FOSS (free and open source-software) database of vulnerabilities and the FOSS packages they impact.
 It is made by the FOSS community to improve and secure the open source software ecosystem.